Best Of15 min read

 Pros:

-• AI deck generator is genuinely fast
+• AI deck generation is genuinely fast

-• Shareable via link without requiring client login
+• Shareable links work without client login

-• Solid data visualization options
+• Solid data visualization features

 Cons: